TradingView Volume Profile: A Comprehensive Guide for Traders

 Periodic Volume Profile

 The periodic volume profile will display a volume profile for different periods of time.
 For example, you can see the volume profile for each daily candle if you use the daily chart and set the period to 1.
-The periodic volume profile is not used as commonly as the SVP and VPVR.
+The periodic volume profile is not used as commonly as the SVP and VRVP.

 Each type of Volume Profile is for different uses.
 The session volume profile is commonly used by day traders, while the volume profile visible range may be used more by swing traders.
 However, using both the session volume profile and the visible range volume profile is a great way to analyze supply and demand on all time frames.

-Combining the SVP and VPVR
+Combining the SVP and VRVP

-When you combine the SVP and VPVR, you can view long-term and short-term support and resistance levels, making them a deadly combo.
+When you combine the SVP and VRVP, you can view long-term and short-term support and resistance levels, making them a deadly combo.
 For example, when a long-term and short-term VPOC line up, the level is much stronger.

 How to Read the Volume Profile